-Performance: Obtained a listing of locations that process payments for the fiscal period from management.
-The District only has one location that processes payments i.
-At least two employees are involved in initiating a purchase request, approving a purchase, and placing an order/making the purchase.
+Performance: Obtained a listing of locations that process payments for the fiscal period from management and received management's representation in a separate letter.
+The District only has one location that processes payments.

 B. For each location selected under procedure #5A above, obtain a listing of those employees involved with non-payroll purchasing and payment functions.
 Obtain written policies and procedures relating to employee job duties (if the District has no written policies and procedures, inquire of employees about their job duties), and observe that job duties are properly segregated such that: